 The /CS pin must be driven high after the eighth bit has been latched.
 If this is not done the Chip Erase instruction will not be executed.
-After /CS is driven high, the self-timed Chip Erase instruction will commence for a time duration of tcE (See AC Characteristics).
+After /CS is driven high, the self-timed Chip Erase instruction will commence for a time duration of tCE (See AC Characteristics).
 While the Chip Erase cycle is in progress, the Read Status Register instruction may still be accessed to check the status of the BUSY bit.
 The BUSY bit is a 1 during the Chip Erase cycle and becomes a 0 when finished and the device is ready to accept other instructions again.
 After the Chip Erase cycle has finished the Write Enable Latch (WEL) bit in the Status Register is cleared to 0.
 The Chip Erase instruction will not be executed if any memory region is protected by the Block Protect (CMP, SEC, TB, BP2, BP1, and BP0) bits or the Individual Block/Sector Locks.

 Figure 34.
-Chip Erase Instruction for SPI Mode (left) or QPI Mode (right)
+Chip Erase Instruction

-8.2.22 Erase / Program Suspend (75h)
+8.3.4 Erase / Program Suspend (75h)

 The Erase/Program Suspend instruction "75h", allows the system to interrupt a Sector or Block Erase operation or a Page Program operation and then read from or program/erase data to, any other sectors or blocks.
-The Erase/Program Suspend instruction sequence is shown in Figure 35a & 35b.
+The Erase/Program Suspend instruction sequence is shown in Figure 35.